 We are not involved in religious matters nor the day-to-day running or church activities, which are the responsibility of the clergy and the Parochial Church Council (PCC).
 The PCC has overall responsibility for the church building.

 The Friends have supported a variety of projects such as the restoration of the tower and the overhaul of the roof.
-In the ten years from 2007 the Friends contributed nearly £100,000 to help fund repairs at St Leonard’s.
+In the ten years from 2007 to 2017 the Friends contributed nearly £100,000 to help fund repairs at St Leonard’s.